 I led a field trip to the Fullerton Airport back in 2014 and it was by far, the best airport tour we have ever been on.
 The volunteers were kind and very knowledgable about their craft.
 We even got to meet a CHP helicopter pilot at The California Highway Patrol Metro Squadron hanger!

-The Fullerton Airport offers FREE tours for preschoolers through adults.
+The Fullerton Airport offers FREE tours for public schools located within the Fullerton Unified School District.
+Tours for all other groups is $4 per person.
 To book your own tour, please call (714) 738-6323.

 Van Nuys Airport, Van Nuys